DebasmitaMallick/AdmitCard-Generator/README.md

 - React: A JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime for building server-side applications.
 - Express: A Node.js web application framework.
-- MongoDB: A NoSQL document database.
+- MySQL: A SQL document database.
-- Mongoose: An object modeling tool for MongoDB.
+- react-pdf/renderer: A react library for rendering PDF documents.
-- PDFKit: A JavaScript PDF generation library.
+- axios: A JavaScript library used to make HTTP requests.

-## Contributors

-- John Doe (johndoe@example.com)
-- Jane Smith (janesmith@example.com)

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+- formik: A React library for building forms.